 Not to command attention.

-But to create an experience worthy of it.
+But to direct it.

 Atmosphere Is Not Decoration